Written by

 ✔️ Convert inactive subscribers into engaged subscribers

+Once upon a time, your subscriber subscribed to your emails because you had some exciting to offer them.
 It could’ve been your charity’s mission, impact, campaign, or anything in between that sparked their interest.
+But somewhere in between, they stopped opening and clicking through your emails.

 Maybe you sent too many emails or too few.
 Or perhaps you're asking for too many donations rather than providing relevant impact stories, updates, or other content.
+Whatever the reason, sending re-engagement emails is an opportunity for your charity to win inactive subscribers back and get them excited about your critical mission again.

-The average donor retention rate is only 43 percent.
+The average donor retention rate is 43 percent.
 In other words, for every 100 people who donate to your organization, 57 of them won’t return.

+Now pair this with the fact that it costs ten times more to acquire a new donor than to retain one.
 Whether the subscriber is a potential donor or donated in the past, you work hard to attract them to your cause.
 So wouldn’t you agree that charities should try their best to keep subscribers part of their ecosystem before writing them off?

 Every subscriber you re-engage is a huge win because it could lead to a new or repeat donation.

 But it’s not about re-engaging every inactive subscriber either.
-Simply identifying inactive subscribers who don’t click the calls to action (CTA) or open your re-engagement emails is a win – because you now know it’s safe to remove these inactive subscribers from your email lists.
+Simply identifying inactive subscribers who don’t click the calls to action (CTA) or open your re-engagement emails is a win because you now know it’s safe to remove these inactive subscribers from your email lists.

-The benefit is that once you confirm and remove these inactive subscribers, you’ll have a cleaner email list, leading to more accurate engagement metrics.
+The benefit is that once you confirm and remove inactive subscribers, you’ll have a cleaner email list, leading to more accurate engagement metrics.

 However, to help maximize the likelihood of an inactive subscriber re-engaging with an email, successful charities selectively time when and what type of re-engagement email to send.